YouTube – F-18 Hornet

 Some 1,070 F-18 Hornet model C (single seat) and D (two seat) aircraft were built.

-In 1990 the U. S. Navy began the development of the newest F-18 Hornet as a replacement for aging aircraft.
+In 1990 the U. S. Navy began the development of the newest F-18, called the Super Hornet, as a replacement for aging aircraft.
 On November 29, 1995 the first prototype of the new aircraft took to the sky.
 In 1997 the manufacture of production models started.
 They began their test flights with U.S. Navy Squadron VFA-122 in November of 1999.
 On February 15, 2000, the U.S. Navy declared the new models E and F as ready for deployment.
 On July 24, 2002 the new Super Hornet aircraft became operational with the U.S. Navy.
 Export versions were made available in 2005.

 Many judge the F-18 Hornet models E (single seat) and F (two seat) to be an essentially new aircraft.
 They have about four feet more overall length and 1/4 additional wing area than previous models.
 They have about 1/3 more fuel capacity with overall weight up by approximately 25%.
 Mission time is estimated as 40% longer, with one and a half times more combat endurance.
 Two more hard points have been added to the aircraft.
 There is about 15% more carrier recovery payload, while total engine thrust has increased by about 22%.